 For every dollar of income in excess of the lower threshold, your rate of Age Pension generally reduces by $0.50 per fortnight, reducing to zero once your income reaches the upper threshold.

-This may be more or less than the income derived from alternate investments but is generally seen as an attractive treatment.
+This may be more or less than the income derived from alternate investments.

 It is important to note that different investments or investment structures (including lifetime income streams) are treated differently under the means tests and can result in different Age Pension eligibility.